gheniabla/gheniabla.github.io/_pages/about.md

 I'm a technology leader focused on solving real-world challenges through Software, AI, and Data Science.

-Currently, I lead the development and operations of the [Rapid Analytics Platform](https://rap.bkicloud.com), data engineering, and Data Science/AI initiatives at [Intercontinental Exchange] [https://ice.com], where I focus on building robust data platforms and exploring AI applications in finance and real estate.
+Currently, I lead the development and operations of the [Rapid Analytics Platform](https://rap.bkicloud.com), data engineering, and Data Science/AI initiatives at [Intercontinental Exchange] (https://ice.com), where I focus on building robust data platforms and exploring AI applications in finance and real estate.

-My background spans building large-scale data engineering systems, distributed software for supercomputers, and ML acceleration libraries for GPUs.
+My background spans [building large-scale data engineering systems](https://www.sciencedirect.com/science/article/abs/pii/S0920379614001094), distributed software for supercomputers (https://www.semanticscholar.org/paper/The-MPO-system-for-automatic-workflow-documentation-Abla-Coviello/033c80bafb2621b17348ceb7220a7c48d0d1c187), and [ML acceleration libraries for GPUs](https://www.amd.com/en/solutions/ai.html).

 In the past, I also served as an adjunct professor, teaching Computer Science courses in AI, ML, Cloud Computing, and Advanced Algorithms.

 I earned my Master's in Computer Science from [South Dakota School of Mines and Technology (SDSM&T)](https://www.sdsmt.edu/index.html), and MBA from [USC's Marshall School of Business](https://www.marshall.usc.edu/).

 I enjoy collaborating with others and having technical discussions.
 Please reach out if you want to keep in touch.